paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 Section, as added and amended by Pub.
 L. 116–92, is based on Pub.
 L. 112–81, div.
 A, title X, § 1043, Dec.
 31, 2011, 125 Stat.
 1576, as amended by Pub.
 L. 112–239, div.
 A, title X, § 1041(a), Jan.
 2, 2013, 126 Stat.
 1931; Pub.
 L. 113–66, div.
 A, title X, § 1054, Dec.
 26, 2013, 127 Stat.
 861; Pub.
 L. 113–291, div.
 A, title XVI, § 1643, Dec.
 19, 2014, 128 Stat.
 3650; Pub.
 L. 115–91, div.
 A, title XVI, § 1665, Dec.
 12, 2017, 131 Stat.
 1767; Pub.
 L. 115–232, div.
 A, title XVI, § 1670, Aug.
 13, 2018, 132 Stat.
 2157; Pub.
 L. 116–92, div.
 A, title XVI, § 1665(a), (b), Dec.
 20, 2019, 133 Stat.
 1773, which was transferred to this chapter and renumbered as this section.

 #### Amendments
+2024—Pub.
+L. 118–159, § 1624(1), substituted “Biennial” for “Annual” in section catchline.

+Subsec. (a)(1).
+Pub.
+L. 118–159, § 1624(2)(A), inserted “the odd-numbered” after “for each of”.

+Subsec. (a)(2)(G).
+Pub.
+L. 118–159, § 1624(2)(B), substituted “report” for “year” in two places.

+Subsec. (b).
+Pub.
+L. 118–159, § 1624(3), struck out par.
+(1) designation and heading “Budgets for odd-numbered fiscal years” before “Not later than July 1”; redesignated subpars.
+(A) to (D) of former par.
+(1) as pars.
+(1) to (4), respectively; substituted “report required under subsection (a)” for “covered odd-numbered fiscal year report” in introductory provisions; struck out “covered odd-numbered fiscal year” before “report” in pars.
+(1) and (2); and struck out former pars.
+(2) and (3) which provided for budget updates in even-numbered fiscal years and defined terms for covered even-numbered and odd-numbered fiscal year reports, respectively.

 2023—Subsec. (d).
 Pub.
 L. 118–31 added subsec. (d).

 2022—Subsec. (a)(1).
 Pub.
 L. 117–263 substituted “2029” for “2024”.